stuartridout/promptbuddy/Documentation/Install Dataverse for Teams.md

 ## Download the managed Solution file<a name="p1"></a>

-1. Browse to the **[Releases](https://github.com/stuartridout/teamlink/releases)** section of github repository
+1. Browse to the **[Releases](https://github.com/stuartridout/promptbuddy/releases)** section of github repository

    ![](./images/01.jpeg)

-1. Review the assets for latest release and download the ‘TeamLink\<Version>.zip’ file
+1. Review the assets for latest release and download the ‘Prompt Buddy\<Version>.zip’ file

    ![](images/02.jpeg)